Data Visualization

 I am currently working on:

-- Creating a framework of data visualization comprehension and cognitive component processes, rooted in text and discourse comprehension models as well as research in graph comprehension.
-This will be the basis of my oral preliminary exam for my PhD
+- Creating a framework of data visualization literacy that integrates comprehension component processes, rooted in text and discourse comprehension models as well as research in visualization and graph comprehension.
+This is the basis of my oral preliminary exam (defended and unanimously passed).

 - I collected video and screen recording data from students in EPSY 1261 in Fall ‘24.
 Students’ troubleshooting work on recreating challenging data visualizations, by way of productive failure, was captured.
 This data will be the focus of my dissertation work.
 I am interested to understand how students in an introductory data visualization course consume and create data visualizations (i.e. What features do they pay attention to and deem important?)